smart-on-fhir/cumulus-library/docs/workflows/valueset.md

 ## Configuring a valuset task

-The PSM config you reference in your study manifest is expected to contain a number of field definitions.
+The config you reference in your study manifest is expected to contain a number of field definitions.
 We **strongly** recommend starting from the below template, which contains details on the expectations of each value.